wojciechszmelczerczyk/js-ecommerce-data-fetch/docs/tests/one.md

 ## Description

-Test units for user and product endpoints.
+Tests for user and product endpoints.
 In general tests include couple cases:

 - user's credentials should match expected credentials, if provided id is correct.
 - should prompt an error, if resource with provided id doesn't exists.